Request

 HeaderParam

-Extracts a specific value from request headers.
+Extracts a specific value from the request headers.

 #[handler]

-fn get_user_from_header(user_id: HeaderParam<i64, true>) -> String {
+fn get_user_from_header(user_id: HeaderParam<i64,true>) -> String {

-format!("User ID from header: {}", user_id.into_inner())
+format!("User ID from Header: {}", user_id.into_inner())

 }